 Chainstay Length

 The Defy is longest here, which means you might have a slightly easier time getting traction while climbing and have a more comfortable ride.
-The shorter chainstay of the Allez, while not much shorter than the rest of the pack, provides a bit better power transfer and tackles corners more athletically.
+The shorter chainstay of the Allez, while not much shorter than the rest of the pack, provides better power transfer and tackles corners more athletically.

 Diamondback Century 1 Review